The Swedish Job: Daring Thieves Steal Royal Jewels, Escape On Motorboat

 But in the middle of the day on Tuesday, burglars smashed the glass, setting off alarms, and stole the two crowns and the orb, a cathedral spokeswoman told The Associated Press.

-There was no violence involved, and no threat of violence, the church said in its statement.
+There was no violence or threat of violence involved, the church said in its statement.

 "Several people then left ... in a boat just below the church," Swedish police said in a statement.